The Challenge

 In partnership with Rethinking Economics International and UN Trade and Development (UNCTAD), the objective of the “Youth Moving Beyond GDP” initiative is to foster inclusive and transformative engagement of young people and to promote the needs and interests of future generations in designing measures of progress on sustainable development to complement and go beyond GDP.

-Specifically, the initiative seeks to empower young people through meaningful engagement in policymaking, and integrate their perspectives and policy recommendations as well as the needs of future generations into global convenings, dialogues, and processes on measures that complement or go beyond GDP—thereby “breaking the intergenerational glass ceiling” in economic discourse.
-At the national level, the initiative aims to strengthen engagement with national statistical offices and integrate the perspectives of young people and the needs of future generations into processes for measures that complement or go beyond GDP.
+Specifically, the initiative seeks to empower young people through meaningful engagement in policymaking, and integrate their perspectives and the needs of future generations into global convenings and processes on measures that complement or go beyond GDP —thereby “breaking the intergenerational glass ceiling” in economic discourse.

-Youth-Led Policy Recommendations: Policy recommendations from young people, including on the needs of future generations, on how to complement or go beyond GDP, building on the insights from the global youth Essay Competition.
+Intergenerationally Equitable Policy Recommendations: Policy recommendations from young people, including on the needs of future generations, on how to complement or go beyond GDP, building on the insights from the global youth Essay Competition.

-Grassroots Engagement for Sustainable Change: engagement activities, ensuring that the perspectives of young people and the needs of future generations remain central to the UN-led intergovernmental and national processes, providing a sustained bottom-up approach to reshaping economic systems.
+Grassroots Engagement for Sustainable Change: Engagement activities, ensuring that the perspectives of young people and the needs of future generations remain central to the UN-led intergovernmental and national processes, providing a sustained bottom-up approach to reshaping economic systems.

-The "Youth Moving Beyond GDP" initiative stems from the Beyond Lab’s "What’s Next" on Rethinking Economic Systems for Long-term Sustainability, organized in October 2023, which explored how concepts such as beyond GDP can refocus economic systems to support people (both current and future generations) and the planet.
+The "Youth Moving Beyond GDP" initiative stems from the Beyond Lab’s "What’s Next" on Rethinking Economic Systems for Long-term Sustainability, organized in November 2023, which explored how concepts such as beyond GDP can refocus economic systems to support people (both current and future generations) and the planet.

 In February 2024, the initiative kicked off with the global youth Essay Competition "What Counts in the Future?
 A Youth Perspective on Measuring What We Value".
 The competition invited young people to share their perspectives on values and priorities for frameworks that complement or move beyond GDP.
 Over 600 essays were submitted, with the top five winners invited to a high-level dialogue in Geneva in April 2024.
 The insights gathered from this competition form the initiative's foundation.